Best Things to Do in Cork

 The English Market is a foodies paradise, the market has been around since 1788, the market got its names from its Protestant heritage.
 The market is located on Prince street in the city centre.

-There are a huge amount of stalls around 55 in total, everything from tasty bread, fresh fruit and vegetables and jams, cakes and seafood.
-There’s a huge amount of cheeses to try!
+There are a huge amount of stalls around 55 in total, everything from tasty bread, fresh fruit and vegetables, delicious jams, cakes and loads of seafood to choose from.
+There’s a huge amount of cheeses to try out!

-The market has everything you need to tickle the taste buds.
+The market has everything you need to tickle your taste buds.
 Upstairs in the English market, you can the Drisheen or pigs trotters!!
-Rick Stein said the English market is the best-covered market ion both Ireland and the United Kingdom!
+Rick Stein said the English market is the best-covered market in both Ireland and the United Kingdom!

 Visit Cork City Goal